-How to choose a building inspector:
+How to choose the right building inspector and avoid traps.

 - Is it their personal license number on the report, not an just an employee working for the company.